dibyendumajumdar/nj/experimental/README.md

 Anyway - the approach requires that even to get anything compiled and built, we need a bunch of front-end files.
 This list is what I have found is the minimum needed:

+### `TR::CodeGenerator`

-* **`TR::CodeGenerator`**: This is called by the backend - a simple front-end can simply ensure that this extends a platform specific implementation.
+This is called by the backend - a simple front-end can simply ensure that this extends a platform specific implementation.
 The hierarchy goes like this; `TR::CodeGenerator` extends `NJCompiler::CodeGenerator` which extends `OMR::X86::I386::CodeGenerator` which extends `OMR::CodeGenerator` I think!

+Following is from OMR presentation:

+* The CodeGenerator is overall orchestrator for the translation of IL trees to machine code
+* OMR::CodeGenerator contains architecture neutral functionality
+* CodeGenerator drives intruction selection, register assignment and binary encoding